Inspired Life Psychological Services

 Parenting coordination is an alternative dispute resolution process combining assessment, education, case management, conflict resolution, and, sometimes, decision-making functions.
 A Parenting Coordinator (PC) helps parents implement, modify and comply with the parenting plan.
 Moreover, PC's help parents who are unable or unwilling to jointly make parenting decisions, communicate effectively, comply with parenting agreements and orders or shield their children from the impact of parental conflict.
 PCs assist parents by providing the following:

-(1) education about co-parenting and parental communication
+(1) psychoeducation about co-parenting and effective communication

 (2) the psychological and developmental needs of the children

-(4) effective post-separation parenting.
+(4) effective post-separation parenting

 To further assist parents and children, PCs facilitate referrals to community providers when necessary and collaborate with other professionals who may already be involved with the family.
 Any decisions made by the PC are subject to the review of the court, which is an important safeguard to the process.